bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 - Identity is based on composition of their property values
 - Immutable
 - Acts as a whole
+- More precise and accurate than primitive types
 - Compare using all values
 - May have methods/behaviors but they should cause NO side effects.
 It should only compute things rather than changing the state of the objects.
 They are immutable.
 - If a change for the state is required, create a new instance.